httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

-The definition of the data model is on purpose abstract, uncoupled from any protocol serialization or programming environment representation, meant as the foundation on which all such manifestations of the model can be built.
+The definition of the data model is on purpose abstract, uncoupled from any protocol serialization or programming environment representation, it is meant as the foundation on which all such manifestations of the model can be built.

-Common Structure in ABNF:
+Common Structure in ABNF (Slightly bastardized relative to RFC5234 {{RFC5234}}):

 ~~~ abnf
   import token from RFC7230